 Prielbrusye National Park is a worldwide destination for mountaineering.
 Climbers are drawn to Mount Elbrus for the stunning view, the majestic climb, and checking off one of the Seven Summits.
 The mountain does represent all of these achievements but it is also glorious in its picturesque nature.
 The mountain offers many different photographic scenes serving as both the backdrop and the focal point.

-Trails of Prielbrusye National Park
+Prielbrusye National Park Trails

 Climbing Mount Elbrus: Let’s be candid and note that this is a challenging climb and climbers should be in good health and in good shape.
 The climb takes several days with around three acclimating treks to help with altitude adjustment.
 Almost everyone experiences some type of altitude sickness.
 The final ascent/summit day takes between 12 to 15 hours to complete.